sgmurphy/wordpress-plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 4.2.5 =
+* New: Added a menu item to easily install our new [TikTok Feeds](https://wordpress.org/plugins/feeds-for-tiktok/) plugin!
+* Fix: Fixed links in the submenu for other social feeds not working as expected.

 = 4.2.4 =
 * Important: Due to Meta (Facebook) changes, how our plugin supports Facebook oEmbeds has also changed.
 If you are using the oEmbed feature to display Facebook oEmbeds, you will need to reconnect your account.
 Visit the oEmbeds page within the Facebook Feeds settings page to do the reconnection before May 14, 2024.